-STUDENT SUPPORT SERVICES: Students in the Student Support Services program must see Lonnie Ford, Lynn Waller or Suzie Cashwell.
+STUDENT SUPPORT SERVICES: Students in the SSS program should see Della Webb, Cameron Smith or Suzie Cashwell (Bldg.
+6).

-STUDENTS WITH DISABILITIES: Students with a documented disability should see Lynn Waller.
+STUDENTS WITH DISABILITIES: Students with a documented disability should see Dr. Suzie Cashwell (Bldg.
+6).

 DUAL ENROLLMENT STUDENTS: Dual enrollment students must see their high school counselor for advisement.

-HOME-SCHOOLED STUDENTS: Home-schooled students must see NFCC advisor Bobby Scott.
+HOME-SCHOOLED STUDENTS: Home-schooled students should see NFCC advisor Bobby Scott (Bldg.
+6).